FRI-UNIZA/jumpeno/README.md

 `dotnet Jumpeno.Server.dll`

 ## Run in Docker
-Docker desktop app must be installed!
+Docker desktop app must be installed and running!

 To build the project, go to root directory:
 > /